tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

        :guilabel:`Goods` as tax scope.

 .. warning::
-   Odoo does not offer the
+   CoquiAPPs does not offer the
    `Conservazione Sostitutiva <https://www.agid.gov.it/index.php/it/piattaforme/conservazione>`_
    requirements.
 Other providers and **Agenzia delle Entrate** supply free and certified storage to meet the requested conditions.